bartvanbenthem/k8s-credsync/README.md

 # k8s-ntenant
 Multi-tenant logging solution with credential synchronization.
-Grafana Organizations, Datasources and LDAP integrations will be provisioned and configured automatically in a multi-tenant setup.
+Grafana is provisioned and configured automatically in a multi-tenant setup.

 ### Technical choices
 * github.com/boz/kail is used for log streaming.